Biskweet/ecosystem-sim/README.md

 # Ecosystem simulation
-University project aiming to roughly simulate the behaving of an ecosystem with preys and predators.
+University project aiming to roughly simulate the behavior of an ecosystem with preys and predators.